JvanKatwijk/qt-dab/README.md

 If the **load selection** checkbox is set, on program startup the user is asked for a filename to load a selection, if loading that fails, the default is loaded.

+Also new is a checkbox, bottom line right end, that - when set - instructs the software to checkon program startup on the availability of a new version of Qt-DAB.

 Devices and device support
 ======================================================================